 What is the greatest career lesson that you have learned?

 It’s so difficult to move forward in life if you don’t appreciate what you already have.
-Always be grounded and use what you have.
+Remain grounded, always.

 What is your motto?